Florida Community Property Trust

 A married couple who bought stock for $200,000 that is now worth $1 million illustrates the difference.
 If the husband dies and the stock was held jointly, the wife inherits his half with a stepped-up basis of $500,000.
 Her half keeps its original basis of $100,000.
 If she sells, she owes capital gains tax on $400,000.

-Requirements Under Florida Law
+What Florida Law Requires

-Florida Statute § 736.1503 sets out the requirements for community property trusts.
-The trust must contain a statement in capital letters declaring it is a Florida community property trust.
-Both spouses must sign.
-At least one trustee must be a Florida resident or a qualified corporate trustee authorized to operate in Florida.
-The trust must include language describing the consequences of community property treatment, using the statutory form or equivalent.
+Both spouses must sign the trust agreement, and the trust must expressly declare itself a community property trust.
+Florida Statute § 736.1503 adds several more requirements.
+The trust must contain a declaration in capital letters at the beginning.
+At least one trustee must be a Florida resident or a qualified Florida corporate trustee.
+The trust must include statutory language describing the consequences of community property treatment.

 The Creditor Protection Tradeoff